 Relapse is always in the realm of possibility for someone in addiction recovery no matter how long you have been sober.
 Because of this, a relapse prevention plan is key in maintaining long-term sobriety.
-You have put in the hard work during treatment, so before you leave, be sure to understand the stages and warning signs of relapse and learn the coping skills to overcome any problems.
+You have put in the hard work during treatment, so before you leave, understand the warning signs and symptoms of relapse, and learn the coping skills to overcome any relapses.

 Relapse doesn’t occur overnight.
-There are three stages involved before someone reaches for a drink or abuses a substance.
+There are three stages involved before someone reaches for a drink or their drug of choice.

-- Mental Relapse: Getting treatment help is critical in this phase.
+Getting treatment help is critical in this phase.
 During this time, the part of you who wants to use is in direct conflict with the part of you who does not.
-The signs of relapse can be hanging out with old friends who use and glamourizing past drinking or drug abuse.
+The signs of relapse can be hanging out with old friends who use and glamorizing past drinking or drug abuse.

 Relapse doesn’t just happen out of nowhere.
 Common reasons or triggers to look out for include: